kandi3kan3/circlecitycon-ctf-2020/an-address/README.md

 used as a jumping-off point, but I'll explain the full process in this write-up.

+Also, this is 2020.
+So all of the code here is going to be Python 3.
+My teammate originally wrote our code last year in Python 2, but I've updated it to work with Python 3.

 Looking at the picture we were given, there seems to be a pretty regular pattern of 5x5 glyphs: